 What is Electric Engine?
 Definition, Examples, Applications

 The Electric Engine is a machine that converts electrical energy into mechanical energy.
-If we see the definition of the engine, the engine is a machine that converts any form of energy into mechanical.
+If we look at the definition of the engine, the engine is a machine that converts any form of energy into mechanical.
 So, as the electrical engine converts electrical energy into mechanical energy that is why it is called an electric engine.

 The most common example of an electric engine is the electrical motor.

-The electric engine or electric motor is used to drive the mechanical load, to rotate any object, and other so many applications.
+The electric engine or electric motor is used to drive the mechanical load, to rotate any object, and for so many other applications.
 In electrical engineering, 80 percent of the total power generated is consumed by electrical motors.
 You can see the applications of electric motors everywhere from domestic to industrial applications.

 A single electric motor can be called an electric engine but sometimes an electric engine may be specially designed such as a complete set of fuel cell electric engines consisting of a fuel cell stack, a fuel processor, an air management system, and a variety of BoP components.

 There are so many types of engines such as - the most popular internal combustion engine, heat engine, chemical engine, and many others.
-The heat engine works on the principle of thermodynamics process that converts the heat energy into mechanical energy.
+The heat engine works on the principle of thermodynamics process, that converts the heat energy into mechanical energy.
 The internal combustion engine is a chemical heat engine.

 The primary function of an electric engine is to convert electrical energy into mechanical energy or to generate a rotational motion that enables the operation of various devices, machinery, and systems across multiple industries and applications.
 It achieves this conversion through the interaction between a magnetic field and an electric current.
 Their efficiency, reliability, and versatility make them an essential component in modern technological advancements.